-Kitsault molybdenum mine is a high grade resource located 140km from Prince Rupert in British Columbia, Canada.
-Owned and operated by Avanti Mining, the mine is considered to be one of the top five molybdenum projects in the world.
+Kitsault molybdenum mine is a high-grade resource located 140km from Prince Rupert in British Columbia, Canada.
+Owned and operated by Avanti Mining, the mine is considered to be one of the world’s top five molybdenum projects.

 A feasibility study of the mine, undertaken by AMEC, was completed in late 2010.
 Avanti entered into an agreement with five lenders in April 2012 to provide up to $640m of financing for the mine’s development.

 In May 2012, the Environmental Impact Statement for the mine was accepted for review by the Canadian Environmental Assessment Agency.
 The project received environmental approval from the Canadian Government in June 2014.

 Construction on the Kitsault site began in the same month and is expected to create 700 jobs at the peak.
 The project will operate at a mill throughput of 45,500t/d over 14 years of mine life, according to the feasibility study.